Social Security And Student Loans

-A student loan is a type of loan designed for the graduates and undergraduates that will help them pay their students tuition fees and other associated fees like stationery, tuition, hostel, and others.
-It differs from other types of loans completely with the lower rate of interest and the repayment schedule may differ from other loans.
+A student loan is a type of loan designed for the graduates and undergraduates that will help them pay their tuition fees along with other fees like stationery, tuition, hostel, and others.
+It differs from other types of loans as they have lower interest rates and the repayment schedule may differ from other loans.
 All you have to do to get federal student loans is to fill FAFSA form and submit to the U.S department of education.

 Private student loan has an easy application process which can be applied at any time of requirement.
 The application process involves filling details in the lender's web portal.
 The loan funds are made available immediately upon approval.
 Although federal student loans are more affordable than private student loans.
 Qualifying for federal student loans is comparatively difficult than private student loans.
 Credit history, grades, and financial need are the eligibility criteria that can qualify you for federal direct unsubsidized loans.
 But there are limits on the amount you can borrow each year.

 Social security payments can be garnished if by chance you default on federal student loans.
 Due to federal student loan debt, many people are loosing out on social security benefits.
 Social security benefits show up on their tax returns depending on the size of other income, which could still result in payments owned under the income-driven plans.

 Yet there is a limit on how much amount for a student loan can be garnished, though these limits don’t go far enough.
 The upshot is that if you derive most of your income from social security you don’t have to pay off your student loans.
-All federal student loans are eligible for an income-based repayment plan, including parent plus loans and loans in default.
+All federal student loans are eligible for an income-based repayment plan, including parent PLUS loans and loans in default.

 Table to content

 - How student loan debt affects social security payments

 How student loan debt affects social security payments

 Around 114,000 borrowers who were 50 and above had their Social Security payments garnished in the year 2015.
 If you default on federal student loans the government may not wait until you are nearing retirement age to recoup the debt.
 Also, the government may take extreme ways to get the loan amount back.